 Integration and testing of satellite components has been developed and tested for two application scenarios: solar cell assembly on the outer satellite panels, and integration of satellite subsystem boards into a backplane comprising the satellite communication bus.
 The latter part focuses more on AI approaches and thus will be described here in more detail .

 The AIT process for subsystem integration starts with placement of the backplane and a tray holding the required subsystems to be integrated into their respective holders in the production environment.
-While in principle the exact holder's position relative to the robot is known, placement of the (asymetric/non-square) subsystem boards could be subject to some geometrical deviations regarding orientation and positional error - to be as robust as possible, the AIT assembly system handles such uncertainties during assembly.
+In principle, the exact geometry of the robot's workspace including the holder's position relative to the robot is known.
+Due to this knowledge, the very limited available space in the production environment and the thus desired predictability of the robot's movements, the processing trajectories are optimally determined before, and mostly fixed during execution.
+However, in order to be able to robustly deal with some small deviations, positioning tolerances and uncertainties, the robot may employ certain AI-based checks and learning algorithms to slightly modify the programmed paths or the program execution.
+Some examples of this will be described in this section and in further detail in section \cref{sec:aitLearning}.
+As one example, placement of the (asymetric/non-square) subsystem boards could be subject to some geometrical deviations regarding orientation and positional error - to be as robust as possible, the AIT assembly system handles such uncertainties during assembly.
 This is done by using a camera integrated into the YUMI robot using optical similarity algorithms to resolve correct placement of the backplane in the assembly holder.
 The system can also deal with the 4 possible 90 degree-rotated insertions by adapting the insertion movements accordingly, providing maximum placement tolerance for the backplane.